-However, the best option is to stay in Menjawakan - a 22-hectare palm-filled island, surrounded by a coral reef that forms a very quiet lagoon - where the Kura Kura Resort is.
-A stylish seclusion awaits you on this remote island, where the comfort of a beach house meets boutique hotel atmosphere.
+However, the best option is to stay in Menjawakan – a 22-hectare palm-filled island, surrounded by a coral reef that forms a very quiet lagoon – where the Kura Kura Resort is.
+Stylish seclusion awaits you on this remote island, where the comfort of a beach house meets a boutique hotel atmosphere.

-In total, there are 35 rooms at Kura Kura of which 18 are villas of 320 m² with private pool, sun loungers, gazebo and an outdoor area with sofas, fans and plenty of bougainvillea flowers of various shades around.
+In total, there are 35 rooms at Kura Kura of which 18 are villas of 320 m² with a private pool, sun loungers, gazebo, and an outdoor area with sofas, fans, and plenty of bougainvillea flowers of various shades around.
 The other rooms consist of 2 villas of 600 m² for families and 15 small houses of 33 m².
-Upon your arrival you are gifted with a sarong and a purse to use during your stay and to take home as a souvenir.
+Upon your arrival, you are gifted with a sarong and a purse to use during your stay and to take home as a souvenir.

-The lagoon surrounding the resort has a light blue shade, very fine white sand and some small fishes as well.
+The lagoon surrounding the resort has a light blue shade, very fine white sand, and some small fish as well.
 However, for snorkeling, the best option is to take one of the means of water transport available to the visitors (stand up paddle and canoes) to the jetty that divides the lagoon and the sea; from there you can put on your snorkel gear to see the kaleidoscope of colors, that can only be truly enjoyed while underwater.
-But if you want to stay on the platform just relaxing, no problem, settle in to one of the many chairs and dazzle at the waters of the Java Sea shimmering in the sun.
+But if you want to stay on the platform just relaxing, no problem, settle into one of the many chairs and dazzle at the waters of the Java Sea shimmering in the sun.

 At Kura Kura, it is very common to see sunsets which leave the sky on fire, and they are best enjoyed at the perfectly located and named Sunset Jetty – choose a drink or coconut water and admire nature’s show composed of a unique color palette, coloring the entire horizon even after the first star appears.
 During the show, the surrounding lagoon becomes a water mirror, reflecting all the colors of the sky, while the sun says goodbye and closes the day.